chadvidovcich/hot-dog/README.md

 # Hot Dog

 Hot Dog is an app built with your pet's best interest in mind.
-Using data from several external APIs, the app provides a dashboard to help you decide if it is too hot for your pet to be outside.

-Users can also log in with their Google account to access a database of locations that are pet friendly.
+Users can log in with their Google account to access and contribute to a database of locations that are pet friendly.
 Looking for a rest stop with a grassy area nearby?
 Or a dog park with lots of trees for shade?

 ## Screenshots
 ![App Screenshot](https://placedog.net/250?r)